 Art = no more than 30 minutes (use lessons that are non-stressful and do not require a lot of prep work.
-I recommend See the Light Art.)
+I recommend You ARE an Artist chalk art lessons.)

 Music = lessons are typically 30 minutes in length, do not require practice times beyond that length.